Oxygen Therapy: What Does It Help With?

 • respiratory failure,

-Oxygen therapy also has a positive impact on the heart and circulatory system, providing support for:
+Oxygen therapy also has a beneficial impact on the heart and circulatory system, providing support for:

 • heart failure,